The Moody Blues: Arrival of Moraz, Long Distance Voyager and The Present

 Former Yes keyboardist Patrick Moraz joined the Moody Blues for the Octave World Tour.
 The album sold well and produced two minor hits in "Steppin' in a Slide Zone" (No. 39 in the US) and "Driftwood" (No. 59 in the US).

 The Moody Blues toured the US and Europe during much of 1979.
 By 1980 they were ready to record again, this time bringing in producer Pip Williams.
 Moraz was retained as the band's permanent keyboardist, though Pinder had originally understood that he would continue to record even if not touring with the band.
-Pinder took legal action to prevent the new Moody Blues album from reaching the public without his contributions, but he was not successful, and ultimately, he never returned to the fold.
+Pinder took legal action to prevent the new Moody Blues album from release without his contributions but was not successful, and ultimately, never returned to the band.

-When released in 1981, Long Distance Voyager became one of the band's most successful albums, reaching No. 1 in the US and going Top 5 in the UK.
+When released in 1981, Long Distance Voyager became one of the band's most successful albums, reaching No. 1 in the US and No. 7 in the UK.
 The album yielded two US Top 20 hits, "The Voice" (No. 15) written by Hayward, and "Gemini Dream" (No. 12) written by Hayward and Lodge.
-Lodge's "Talking out of Turn" also charted in the US, reaching No. 65.
-Edge provided "22,000 Days" (featuring Thomas as lead voice with Hayward and Lodge) while Thomas' contributions were the closing trilogy of "Painted Smile", "Reflective Smile" (a poem narrated by a DJ friend of the band) and "Veteran Cosmic Rocker".
-By now, the mellotron had long been set aside as their primary keyboard instrument on their studio work and the band embraced a more high-tech, less symphonic approach, though still retaining a lush keyboard-led sound, with Moraz a virtuoso player who also had extensive knowledge of synthesizers.
-In live concerts, the mellotron was still used heavily by Moraz until the mid-1980s, including on songs that did not originally feature it.
+Lodge's "Talking Out of Turn" also charted in the US, reaching No. 65.
+Edge provided "22,000 Days" (featuring Thomas on lead vocal) while Thomas's contributions were the closing trilogy of "Painted Smile", "Reflective Smile" (a poem recited by a DJ friend of the band) and the tongue-in-cheek self-parody "Veteran Cosmic Rocker".
+By now, the Mellotron had long been set aside as their primary keyboard instrument on their studio work and the band embraced a more high-tech, less symphonic approach, though still retaining a lush keyboard-led sound, with Moraz a virtuoso player who also had extensive knowledge of synthesizers.
+In live concerts, the Mellotron was still used heavily by Moraz until the mid-1980s, including on songs that did not originally feature it.

 The next album, 1983's The Present, again produced by Williams, was less successful than its predecessor, though it spawned a UK Top 40 hit in "Blue World" and a US Top 40 hit in "Sitting at the Wheel".
 The band also began to embrace the new MTV phenomenon, with the videos for "Blue World" and "Sitting at the Wheel" going into rotation on the channel.
 The Present was released in conjunction with Talencora Ltd shortly before Decca was bought out by Polydor Records.
 The album was supported by a 1983–1984 tour, which included the band's first ever tour of Australia in 1984.